 - Click Create New World and you’re good to go.

-Method 2: Windows 10 edition
+Play Minecraft offline for Windows 10 edition

-You have to make sure that the device you intend to use offline is set as designated offline device.
+You have to make sure that the device you intend to use offline is set as a designated offline device.
 Follow the step below:

 - Make sure you’re online.